platinumazure/eslint-plugin-qunit/docs/rules/no-early-return.md

 # Disallow early return in tests (no-early-return)

-:white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.
+✅ The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.

 This rule aims to prevent early returns in a QUnit test.
 Unit tests which can return early are usually indications that a test is nondeterministic or too dependent on environmental factors.
 On the rare occasion that a test should be run conditionally, the whole test should be run or skipped, rather than having a test that can return early (which is harder to maintain).